Software Development — Custom Software, Web Apps and Architecture 2026

 Legacy modernization — Strangler Fig and Anti-Corruption Layer

-Cost and timeline of a custom software project
+Costs and timeline of custom software

 Vendor selection checklist — nearshore, offshore vs in-house